pehcastro/cardenia-docs/play-2-earn/game-mechanics/citizen.md

 140 x 3.6 = 504 minutes of work

-Basically, rare citizens will be able to work up to 8 hours and 24 minutes a day, while common citizens will be able to work up to 6 hours at most.
+Basically, rare citizens will be able to work up to 8 hours and 24 minutes a day while common citizens will be able to work up to 6 hours at most.